 With the advent of wearable tech into the market, Hugh Hitchcock, director of DJM Solicitors, provides the legal lowdown on offering wearable tech to staff and who owns employees’ fitness data.

 The wearable technology sector is growing at a rapid pace.
-Research shows 45.7 million wearable tech units will be sold in 2015, up 133% since 2014*.
+Research from the IDC shows 45.7 million wearable tech units will be sold in 2015, up 133% since 2014*.
 Wearable fitness-related technology is driving this growth, with Fitbit, Jawbone Up, and Nike FuelBand trackers at the forefront.

 While many of these fitness trackers are used for tracking location and speed, more sophisticated devices can perform a wider variety of functions; from detecting movement, heart rate, and body temperature, to monitoring breathing and sleep patterns.